nathanielwarner/carletonian-wordpress/wp-content/plugins/stops-core-theme-and-plugin-updates/readme.txt

 == Upgrade Notice ==

-* 9.0.0 : UI simplification making options clearer/simpler, plus various tweaks and fixes.
+* 9.0.1 : 9.0.1 fixes a couple of bugs in the 9.0.0 release, whose updates were: UI simplification making options clearer/simpler, plus various tweaks and fixes.
 A recommended update for all.